 You won't have much to talk about, you likely won't have many goals in common, and ultimately you may decide you'd be happier with someone else.

-emotional intelligence also needs to line up, if you want to be truly happy.
-It plays into things like listening skills, how you handle arguments, etc. If you aren't on the same level, you'll struggle to understand each other, and life together will be tough.
+According to Bergstein, this is key if you want to be truly happy, as it plays into listening skills and how you handle arguments.
+If you aren't on the same page, you'll likely struggle to understand each other.

-In a similar vein, it's also important to be compatabile in the way you express yourselves.
+In a similar vein, it's also important to be compatible in how you express yourselves.